 At this point in the article, you may be wondering, “Why would I go through all of this trouble to love myself first, when it’s so hard?”

 And that’s fair enough, but consider this—the longer you go without working on loving yourself, the harder life will be.
-On the flip side, if you spend time cultivating self love, you’ll find that many of the issues you are facing day to day diminish or vanish all together.
+On the flip side, if you spend time cultivating self-love, many issues you face day to day will diminish or vanish altogether.

 Here is what can happen if you don’t try to love yourself first: